kristopolous/free-ollama/README.md

 - **Testing**: Probe to see if the server picks up your calls.
 - **Zero-Config**: With caching!
 Works until it doesn’t.

-Let’s not ask too many questions.
+Let’s not ask too many questions.  **DO NOT talk about this on the web.
+I'm seriously.**

 https://github.com/user-attachments/assets/b5b99780-2526-4ebc-ba23-2870d84a7516